AdobeDocs/commerce-events/src/pages/events/custom-events.md

 ## Defining custom event

-To create a custom event, it has to be defined in `io_events.xml` configuration.
+To create a custom event, it has to be defined in both `io_events.xml` and `config.php` configurations.

 In the following example, we define a new event called `plugin.magento.catalog.model.resource_model.product.save_low_stock_event` when original